Shopify/hydrogen-v1/docs/framework/forms.md

 Read data in the API route from the `<Form>` by using the [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API.
 The API Route must respond with a `new Request()`.
 This renders the server components for the given page.
 You can re-render the current page, or render an entirely different page in the app.

-In the above example, when the user is not found, we re-render the current page with a search parameter.
-Let's update the server component to render the login error:
+In the previous example, when the user is not found, the current page is re-rendered with a search parameter.
+The following code updates the server component to render the login error:

 {% codeblock file, filename: 'login.server.jsx' %}